 It was ROUGH, guys.
 I LOVE the magic of Christmas, there’s an innocence and an excitement that comes with this season.
 Please don’t hear me say that I’m hating on Elf, or Santa, or gift-giving, or Christmas lights, or the magic of believing.
 I just found myself looking for another way through Advent last year, so I asked around and found out from some of my momma friends that one of my favorite books that tells the story of the gospel, The Jesus Storybook Bible by Sally Lloyd-Jones, is actually a wonderful companion for the advent season.

 Sidenote: If you do not already own this book, please stop what you are doing right now and go get one.
 I love the subtitle, “Every Story Whispers His Name.”
 In The Jesus Storybook Bible, Sally tells the stories you grew up hearing in Sunday school, but at the end of each one, she beautifully illustrates how every story points back to Jesus himself.
 It has been a huge gift to our children, but also to me and Drew as we read the story of God’s love for them aloud.
-You can get a copy here:
+You can get a copy here.
+Or download the e-book version for FREE here.

 There just so happen to be exactly 25 stories leading up to the arrival of baby Jesus.
 Sally is a friend of mine, and would you believe that she didn’t even plan it that way?
 I love how God just works those things out.
 I wanted to slow down and remember what this whole season is really about, and I wanted to be able to do that with my kids as well, so I decided to read one of Sally’s beautiful stories each day of Advent.